ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-11-ethereum-classic-course-21-what-are-hardware-and-software-wallets/index.md

 ![Software wallets.](./3.png)

-Software Wallets that you install on your phone or computer are typically non-custodial software wallets.
+Software wallets that you install on your phone or computer are typically non-custodial software wallets.

-These apps usually give you 12 to 24 words as you secret passphrase so that you may store them in a secure place.
+These apps usually give you 12 to 24 words as your secret passphrase so that you may store them in a secure place.

 However, even if the secret passphrase may be secure, the encrypted private keys remain inside your phone or computer in what is sometimes called a “vault file”.